Lake: Distribution

 The majority of lakes on Earth are freshwater, and most lie in the Northern Hemisphere at higher latitudes.
 Canada, with a deranged drainage system, has an estimated 31,752 lakes larger than 3 km² in surface area.
 The total number of lakes in Canada is unknown but is estimated to be at least 2 million.
 Finland has 168,000 lakes of 500 m² in area, or larger, of which 57,000 are large (10000 m² or larger).

-Most lakes have at least one natural outflow in the form of a river or stream, which maintain a lake's average level by allowing the drainage of excess water.
+Most lakes have at least one natural outflow in the form of a river or stream, which maintains a lake's average level by draining excess water.
 Some lakes do not have a natural outflow and lose water solely by evaporation or underground seepage, or both.
 These are termed endorheic lakes.

 Many lakes are artificial and are constructed for hydroelectric power generation, aesthetic purposes, recreational purposes, industrial use, agricultural use, or domestic water supply.

 The number of lakes on Earth is undetermined because most lakes and ponds are very small and do not appear on maps or satellite imagery.
 Despite this uncertainty, a large number of studies agree that small ponds are much more abundant than large lakes.
 For example, one widely cited study estimated that Earth has 304 million lakes and ponds, and that 91% of these are 1 ha or less in area.
-Despite the overwhelming abundance of ponds, almost all of Earth's lake water is found in fewer than 100 large lakes; this is because lake volume scales superlinearly with lake area.
+Despite the overwhelming abundance of ponds, almost all of Earth's lake water is found in fewer than 100 large lakes; this is partly because lake volume scales superlinearly with lake area, i.e. large lakes tend to be deeper than small lakes.

 Extraterrestrial lakes exist on the moon Titan, which orbits the planet Saturn.
 The shape of lakes on Titan is very similar to those on Earth.
 Lakes were formerly present on the surface of Mars, but are now dry lake beds.